Financial Aid Refunds

 Steps to receiving a refund:

-Verify that you are eligible for a refundUse CAESAR to check your account (CAESAR > Student Homepage > Account and Payments > View My Account).
+Verify that you are eligible for a refundUse CAESAR to check your account (CAESAR > Student Homepage > Account and Payments tile > View My Account).
 You must have a credit in your Account Balance (not Anticipated Aid) to be eligible for a refund.

 Receive your excess fundsWhen your refund has been processed, you will receive a generic e-mail notification at your Northwestern email address.
 The amount remaining in your account is refunded to you either by check or via direct deposit to your financial institution.